KJuure/PatternAnalysis-2025/recognition/OASIS_Improved_2D_UNet/README.md

 Day 3:

 Implemented, studied and validated the utils.py file.
 I'm discovering pretty quickly that although ChatGPT gives a lot of information, its pretty bad at explaining concepts from the very bottom and often includes complex language.

+Implemented train.py.
+Same issue as before, ChatGPT includes so many safety nets like making a list of possible class names when importing from another class.